jessicadavies2003/DOMKit/README.md

 ```

 ## Testing
-To ensure DOMKit works correctly, create a new HTML file just outside the directory of the downloaded 'src' file, add the following code and run it:
+Let's create a test script to ensure DOMKit works correctly!

+1. Download this GitHub respository as a `ZIP` file.
+2. Head to your favourite IDE and create a new directory, followed by a HTML file.
+We'll call it `index.html`, but you can name it as you like.
+3. Extract the contents of DOMKit's repository, and move the extracted folder into your new directory.
+4. Paste the following code into your HTML file:

 ```
 <!DOCTYPE html>
 <html lang="en">
 <head>
     <!-- scripts go here -->
-    <script src="DOMKit/src/domkit.elements.js"></script>
+    <script src="DOMKit-main/src/domkit.elements.js"></script>

     <meta charset="UTF-8">
     <meta name="viewport" content="width=device-width, initial-scale=1.0">